microsoft/onnxruntime/docs/tutorials/csharp/bert-nlp-csharp-console-app.md

 ## Use Hugging Face to download the BERT model

-Hugging Face has a great API for downloading open source models and then we can use python and pytorch to export them to onnx format.
+Hugging Face has a great API for downloading open source models and then we can use python and pytorch to export them to ONNX format.
 This is a great option when using an open source model that is not already part of the [ONNX Model Zoo](https://github.com/onnx/models).

 ### Steps to download and export our model